cmbrandt/cxx-fundamentals/2_design_patterns.md

 * Implements an accept operation that takes a visitor as an argument

 ### Variations:
-* N/A
+* std::variant with std::visit
+* std::variant with Overload pattern

 ### Pros:
-* A new `Visitor` (operation) can easily be added to the operations hierarchy
+* A new ConcreteVisitor can easily be added to the operations hierarchy
-* An operation is encapsulated in one visitor
+* [An operation is encapsulated in one visitor] ***

 ### Cons:
-* Modifying the object hierarchy with a new visitor object (eg, `ConcreteElement`) is difficult
+* Modifying the object hierarchy with a new ConcreteElement is difficult
 * Widely regarded as the most complicated of the GoF patterns